Pil0u/adventofcode2020/README.md

 with open('input.txt') as f:
     input_ = f.read().splitlines()
 ```
 I code everything in a Jupyter Notebook.
 For readability reasons, you will find each day in a distinct `.py`.
+Each daily challenge is divided into two parts, so there are two answers to be given.
+If you run each file with the appropriate input, it prints both the answers.

+In the following sections, I try to extract the core programming concept for each day, mostly based on how I solved it.

 ## Day 1